Q: What kind of work do you do and with which technologies?

 Q: What’s the biggest price difference you’ve seen between countries?

 Certain products are extremely cheap in one country and seriously pricey in another.
 It won’t be what you expect, either.
 Rent is almost small change in Germany, it is bonkers in Paris.
 In France, supermarket prices partially reflect quality; in the Ireland, they only reflect marketing (for quality, go Aldi/Lidl).
 French mobile phones contracts used to cost €60 a month, the same service cost €17 in Ireland: fortunately, the French market has been shaken up.
-To buy a good loaf costs 80 centimes in Paris, €3 in Holland, and 80 quid in London (including train fare to get to the nearest good baker, e.g. a Eurostar return).
+To buy a good loaf costs 80 centimes in Paris, €3 in Holland, and 80 quid in London (although that includes the train fare to get to the nearest good baker, namely a Eurostar return to Paris).

 Q: What’s the worst thing you’ve been told is a delicious national treat?